CONFERENCES & SYMPOSIUMS

 display: none;

 This Summit is the fifth in a series of public forums convened by MMSA and its growing coalition of partners to bring stakeholders with a vested interest in improving landscapes impacted by Abandoned Mine Lands together.
 Status updates of the ongoing Good Samaritan legislative and administrative efforts will be provided and opportunities for more collaboration will be discussed.
 Building on the lessons learned from previous Summits, delegates will continue to share their work experiences from the field and explore the best paths forward to ensure that legacy mine lands in the West are improved to the benefit of wildlife and communities.
-The Summit will occur on July 25, 2023 at Montana Tech in the Copper King Lounge in the Student Union Building.

 2022 - Improving Abandoned Mine Lands - Building Trust & Taking Action